RaphaelHardFork/locklift-project/docs.md

 **SEND INTERNAL MESSAGE:**
 You can send internal message to contract with Account.sol, use the `.runTarget()` method.

-Problem: doing a call with this method seem to not affect the contract state
+Problem: sometime doing a call with this method seem not affect the contract state

 ```js
 await account.runTarget({